dncsvr/learn-javascript/matter-js/README.md

 - Create a `<canvas id="..." />` and use `canvas` option during `Render.create` to have a better control.
 Otherwise matter.js creates canvas element by itself.
+- bind dom to a body in matter js by applying css transformations on each update of matter js
+- use `pointer-events: none` to pass overlaying div events to the canvas behind
+- manually sync dom and matter js when using vue via `onMounted` and `onUpdated`.